LawrenceHunter/SentinelBoot/README.md

 ```
 ## Run

-To run the bootloader we need to specify a known MAC address to QEMU such that the DHCP is able to recognise it and give it a fixed ip address.
-After which we need to request the binaries from the server before jumping to the bootloader.
+To run SentinelBoot we need to specify a known MAC address to QEMU such that the DHCP is able to recognise it and give it a fixed ip address.
+After which we need to request the binaries from the server before jumping to the SentinelBoot.
 It is important to note here U-boot handles the initial work of handling tftp this is a deliberate decision to reduce the scope of the project and prevent too much time being spent on driver development.

 ### Run QEMU
 ```bash